withedeveloper/subdomain-enumerator/README.md

 <h1>🔎 Subdomain Enumerator – Team Intruders</h1>

-A modular Python-based tool for discovering hidden subdomains and identifying which ones are live.
+A modular Python-based tool for discovering hidden subdomains, checking which ones are live, and extracting their IP addresses (public or private).
 Developed as part of Internship Task 2 by <b>Team Intruders</b>.

 ---